gustavkramnas/hartwork_landingpage/README.md

 - **PNG**: Good quality and supports transparency.

 OBS!
 Save it as favicon.ico and place the icon in the same folder as app-folder

+____________

+OBS!
+IN CONTENTFUL, LOG IN AND GO TO SETTINGS, CHOSE API KEYS, CREATE ONE OF IF EMPTY, USE THE CREDENTIALS

+.env.local - file needs to setup and configure in teh root-map example things to add in your .env.local:

+CONTENTFUL_SPACE_ID=your Space ID
+CONTENTFUL_ACCESS_TOKEN=Content Delivery API token CONTENTFUL_PREVIEW_ACCESS_TOKEN=Content Preview API token